opencontrol/compliance-masonry/docs/install.md

     - For 64 Bit Windows, you'll want the file ending `_windows_amd64.zip`
 1. Double-click on the downloaded package to unzip the archive.
 The resulting folder should contain a file called `compliance-masonry.exe`.
 1. Create a folder, e.g. `C:\Masonry\bin`.
-1. Drag `compliance-masonry.exe` into the new folder.
+1. Drag `compliance-masonry.exe` and 'masonry.exe' into the new folder.
 1. Open PowerShell.
     * Search your Start menu / Cortana for it.
 1. [Add `C:\Masonry\bin` to your `PATH`.](https://www.java.com/en/download/help/path.xml)